102 travellers have this on their Bucket List

 A ‘tour’ of the island is really just a little meander, past the touristy area in the south, and the remarkably quiet area in the north.
 It’s a great way to explore the island, to meet people, and hear local lore.

 Like that story about a certain George Washington, possibly the most influential president of the United States, ever.
 I was keen to learn more, so I visited the George Washington House in Garrison, where the president lived in 1751 when he was young, and the location where a combination of events turned a timid young man into a president.

 George came here with his half-brother Lawrence, who was ill with TBC, because the fresh air was meant to be good for him.
 His brother was already a young man with status, but George wasn’t.

 Thanks to the small size of the island, George soon met the governor and other officials, whom he would have never met otherwise.
-He could spend time with them to philosophise about life, and this is how he was introduced into politics.
+He could spend time with them to philosophize about life, and this is how he was introduced to politics.